- HS5101: Contemporary Issues in Primary Health Care Research (Level 5; TSV)

 - Viscomi M, Larkins SL and Sen Gupta TK (2013) Recruitment and retention of general practitioners in rural Canada and Australia: a review of the literature.
 Canadian Journal of Rural Medicine, 18 (1). pp. 13-23

-- Young JL, Larkins SL, Sen Gupta TK, McKenzie SH, Evans RJ, Crowe M and Ware EJ (in press) Rural general practice placements: alignment with the Australian Curriculum Framework for Junior Doctors.
+- Young JL, Larkins SL, Sen Gupta TK, McKenzie SH, Evans RJ, Crowe M and Ware EJ (2013) Rural general practice placements: alignment with the Australian Curriculum Framework for Junior Doctors.
 Medical Journal of Australia, 199 (11). pp. 787-790

 - Heal CF, Cheffins TE, Larkins SL, Buhrer Skinner M and Spillman ME (2012) Genital Chlamydia trachomatis infection: a study of general practice management in northern Queensland.
 Australian Family Physician, 41 (7). pp. 519-521